Residential Solar Power

 Before installing a residential solar power system some considerations are necessary.
 First, it is important to find out how much solar energy, or more precisely, solar radiation is available in your area.

-Another key consideration is the roof of a building.
+Another key consideration is the roof of the building.
 The ideal roof has only little shade and faces south, east, or west.
 Also, the angle of the pitch is relevant, because it determines the angle in which solar collectors are receiving solar radiation.
 This impacts the overall efficiency and profitability of a residential solar power system.
 If you are unsure whether your home is suited for a residential solar installation, talk to an expert in your area.